SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/appointment.md

  | &gt; 0 | mother\_id not like appointment\_id | This is a booking, and the appointment is the slave booking (someone who is invited) |

 Bookings share a single text record.
 In SuperOffice the person doing the inviting is the only one allowed to change the text of this booking (appointment).
 A booking may have associate\_id = 0, if it is an invitation to an external participant; in that case the InvitedPersonId is the person ID of the participant.
-Person\_id is always the id of the person the meeting is with (not of the person who is invited to it).
+Person\_id is always the ID of the person the meeting is with (not of the person who is invited to it).

 #### FreeBusy